 The Yung Ga Ma, a Hakka Chinese Myth

-Yung Ga Ma is an ongoing project together with graphic designer and illustrator Chaimaa Lahnin.
-Chaimaa and I were chatting about universal myths when I introduced her to the story of the Yung Ga Ma.
-Chaimaa told me that there is a similar story in Morocco, with seven sisters instead of two.
-We found many examples of the Moroccan story online but almost no mention at all of the Hakka Chinese Myth.
+Yung Ga Ma is a project together with graphic designer and illustrator Chaimaa Lahnin.
+The Yung Ga Ma is a Hakka Chinese myth, a folk horror tale that is told to children, much like a Grimm’s brothers tale.
+There is a similar story in Morocco, with seven sisters instead of two.
+I found many examples of the Moroccan story online but almost no mention at all of the Hakka Chinese Myth and so this project was born.

 For those of you who haven’t heard of the Hakka people, they are a Chinese minority dialect who are thought to have originated from the central plains.
 Someone told me the Hakka people are known as “The Jews of China”, because unlike other Han Chinese subgroups, the Hakkas are not named after a geographical region or a province, county or city.
 I feel that this phrase though, erases actual Jewish communities of China, who are predominantly composed of descendants of Sephardic Jews who immigrated to China in the 8th century.